naivelamb/kaggle-cloud-organization/readme.md

 * CUDA 10.1
 * cuddn 7602
 * nvidia drivers v418.67

 python packages are detailed separately in `requirements.txt`

 ## Data setup:
-Assumes the [Kaggle API](https://github.com/Kaggle/kaggle-api) is installed), below are the shell commands used in each step, as run from the top level directory.
+Assumes the [Kaggle API](https://github.com/Kaggle/kaggle-api) is installed, below are the shell commands used in each step, as run from the top level directory.
 ```
 $ mkdir -p input
 $ cd input